apoc146/Team-Heisenbug/README.md

 	1.2) Am I in danger - let the user know if he is in a high seismic zone or in an area prone to dangers form the disaster.

-2) <b>Prediction</b> of earthquake using previous data or by detecting p-waves generated before earth quake which gives the user enough time to react and take the necessary precautionary measures.
+2) <b>Prediction of earthquake</b> using previous data or by detecting p-waves generated before earth quake which gives the user enough time to react and take the necessary precautionary measures.

 The prediction of earthquakes or their oceanic counterparts, the tsunamis, is our prime focus at this point.
 We will attempt to solve this problem by one of, or by an amalgamation of the methodologies mentioned forthwith: